developerstephanieb/python_reference/01_fundamentals/07_scope.md

 ### Scope and Mutable Objects

-To modify the contents of a mutable object (like a list or dictionary) inside a function, you do not need to use `global` or `nonlocal`.
+To modify the contents of a mutable object (such as a list) inside a function, `global` and `nonlocal` are not required.

-These keywords are only necessary when you want to **reassign** the entire variable to a new object from within the function.
+These keywords are only necessary when reassigning the entire variable to a new object within the function.

-- **Modifying** a global list (OK without `global`):
+- Modifying a global list (OK without `global`):

     ```python
     items = ["sword"] # Global list